Carnap/Carnap-Documentation/doc/javascript.md

 to add extra interactive behavior to your problem sets.
 This can be done using the `raw_html` pandoc extension to include a `<script>` tag, or by including the JS in a metadata block.
-Like a CSS entry, a JS entry entry can include either a url for a single CSS stylesheet, like so:
+Like a CSS entry, a JS entry entry can include either a url for a single script, like so:

     ---
     js: https://carnap.io/shared/myemail@university.edu/myjs.js
     ---

-or for several stylesheets, like so:
+or for several scripts, like so:

     ---
     js: